Our Partners Irish Defence Forces

 Contained within the Military Archives are tens of thousands of aerial images, ground images and associated records.
 These unique records include photography created during Operation SANDSTONE, a top-secret British-Irish collaboration to survey the coastline and beaches of Ireland, carried out at the request of the United States.
 These images (often taken by military personnel out of uniform) would have been vital for planning a counter-invasion if the Russians ever invaded Ireland during the Cold War.
 As well as the Operation SANDSTONE material, also included is imagery taken by the Irish Air Corps and sorties flown by the United Sates Air Force over Ireland.
 Together, this imagery provides a unique perspective on Ireland's history and development over time.

-Thanks to this collaboration, access to over 100,000 images of locations around Ireland - created for military intelligence purposes during the second half of the twentieth century - will be preserved, rehoused, digitised and made accessible online for the first time via our online platform.
+Thanks to this collaboration, over 100,000 images of locations around Ireland - created for military intelligence purposes during the second half of the twentieth century - will be preserved, rehoused, digitised and made accessible online for the first time via our online platform.

 Read more about the project on the Irish Military Archives website.